-As your Edusave account is only until your child is 16 years old, any unused Edusave funds are transferred into a Post-Secondary Education Account (PSEA) when they leave secondary school.
+Your child’s Edusave account will be closed in the year your child turns 17 years old or when they are no longer studying in an MOE-funded school.
+This is usually when they leave secondary school.
+Any unused Edusave funds are transferred into a Post-Secondary Education Account (PSEA).
 Your child will receive a letter when the transfer takes place.

 The PSEA balance earns an interest of 2.5% per annum interest, just like the Edusave funds.
 This account is held until your child is 30 years of age.

 After the age of 30, any remaining funds are transferred to the person’s CPF OA, which can be used for housing, education, and investments.
 Alternatively, your child’s PSEA funds can be transferred to their siblings as well.

 #5 What Can I Use My PSEA Funds For?